Solved! What to Do About a Broken Window Seal

 Having the window defogged may be an option.

 Some window repair companies offer defogging services for windows with failed seals.
 Defogging involves drilling a small hole in the exterior of the glass pane, injecting a chemical between the panes to dry up the condensation, and then attaching a vacuum to the hole and removing as much air as possible before sealing the hole.
 This is a temporary fix, and there’s no guarantee the window won’t quickly fog again because the seal is still broken.
 This service runs about $60 to $100.

 If the window is old, consider an entire window replacement.

 Replacing just the IGU is the best remedy if the rest of the window is in good shape, but if the window is difficult to open due to age or warping, or if the hardware is worn out, it might be best to have the whole thing replaced.
 A replacement window runs $175 to $650, or much more, depending on quality.
 Labor costs to install a replacement window typically run $200 to $400 per window.
+Homeowners may want to consider one of the best window brands or best window replacement companies, like Renewal by Andersen, to ensure the windows will be of good quality and will last a long time.
 An enthusiastic DIYer with basic carpentry knowledge can often install a replacement window and save on the labor costs.

 Taking a few precautions will help prevent broken window seals.